It’s important that students bring a certain ragamuffin irreverence to their studies. They’re not here to worship what is known, but to question it.

 (1) Recombining Potentials

-New variants of a model can be created by recombining meanings within the model.[1]
-If the degree of recombination is sufficient, the result may be a model that can no longer be considered a variant of the original.
-In science, this can happen when students rebel against a research tradition and build a model on the basis of new questions.
-As Bronowski[2] urges:
+New variants of a model emerge when meanings are recombined within the model itself.1 If the recombination is extensive enough, the outcome may no longer qualify as a variant — it becomes a new model altogether.
+In science, this can occur when students challenge a research tradition, reassembling its elements around new questions.
+As Bronowski put it:

 Mediæval thinking was dominated by the theory of ‘correspondences’, derived not from Christian revelation but from the idea, Greek in origin, that an explanation, to be part of the divine plan, had to be economical, symmetrical and æsthetically satisfying.
 What it ignored was the Greeks’ readiness to test a hypothesis by observation and experiment.